david-chua/LambdaSchoolReview/FrontEndMaster/InterviewingForFrontEndEngineers/PreScreenJavaScriptQuestions.md

 # How can you tell if an image element is loaded on the page?

+onload elements

 # What are call() and apply()?

 Ways of changing scope of the calling function.

 # What is event delegation?

+A way of handling many similar elements.
+It simplifies initialization and saves memory.
+Less code.
+Cons are that the event must be bubbling and it can add CPU load.

+# What is a worker?
+When would you use one?

+Workers is something you would use in a browser to offload computationally expensive work.
+Three different thread so you don't block the UI.